 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Brockman Mining's is 0.2278.
 This would suggest that Brockman Mining's shares are less volatile than average (for this exchange).

 Brockman Mining overview

-Brockman Mining Limited, an investment holding company, engages in the acquisition, exploration, and development of iron ore projects in Australia.
-Its principal projects include the Marillana Project, the Ophthalmia Project, and other exploration projects in the Pilbara region of Western Australia.
+Brockman Mining Limited, an investment holding company, engages in the acquisition, exploration, and development of iron ore mining projects in Australia.
+Its principal projects include the Marillana Project covering an area of 82 square kilometers; and the Ophthalmia Project and other exploration projects located in the Pilbara region of Western Australia.
 The company was formerly known as Wah Nam International Holdings Limited and changed its name to Brockman Mining Limited in September 2012.
-Brockman Mining Limited is based in Admiralty, Hong Kong.
+Brockman Mining Limited is headquartered in Admiralty, Hong Kong.

 Frequently asked questions